 PREPARATION OF MANUSCRIPT

-All manuscripts should be written in standard grammatical English using computer software, arranged in the following order and saved as single DOC (Word) file plus a PDF file: 1. cover letter 2. title page 3. abstract and keywords 4. main text 5. acknowledgements, if any 6. references 7. tables, if any 8. figure legends, if any 9. figures, if any
+All manuscripts should be written in standard grammatical English using computer software, arranged in the following order and saved as single DOC (MS Word) file: 1. cover letter 2. title page 3. abstract and keywords 4. main text 5. acknowledgements, if any 6. references 7. tables, if any 8. figure legends, if any 9. figures, if any

 The cover letter should include name, degree, address, telephone, fax and email of the corresponding author.
 A statement that all authors have contributed to, read and approved the final manuscript for submission should be included if there are multiple authors.
 Any editorial or financial conflict of interest (e.g., consultancy, stock ownership, equity interests, patent or licensing agreements) should be clearly disclosed in the cover letter.
 The disclosure statement must be submitted upon the acceptance.